Building a Balatro-lite game with vanilla web tech

 Building as a Tapp meant working within TrinketOS’s webview constraints.
 No native game engines, no heavy frameworks - just HTML/JS/CSS that could run efficiently inside the webview on Android handhelds with varying performance.

-I built the game in TypeScript with modular architecture - separate systems for state management, input handling, rendering, animations, and game logic.
-For rendering, I used Canvas 2D for the cards and UI, with a WebGL shader for the cosmic background effect.
-The WebGL background has a fallback to a simple starfield for devices that don’t support it.
+I built the game in TypeScript - separate systems for state, input, rendering, animations, and game logic.
+Canvas 2D for cards and UI.
+WebGL shader for the cosmic background, with a fallback to a simple static background for devices that don’t support it.

 Shipping it